sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

 $$

 where $f$ and $g$ are convex.
-It was originally developed in the 1970s, and was re-popularized with a generation or two of researchers by the excellent monograph of Boyd, Parikh et al. {% cite Boyd2011-yb %}, which we recommend as a general reference beyond the rapid overview we give here.
+It was originally developed in the 1970s, and was re-popularized among a generation or two of researchers by the excellent monograph of Boyd, Parikh et al. {% cite Boyd2011-yb %}, which we recommend as a general reference beyond the rapid overview we give here.
 The key empirical property that makes ADMM very well suited for use in solving the